Zhang Lu (taikonaut)

 Zhang Lu (张陆; born November 1976) is a Chinese pilot selected as part of the Shenzhou program.
 He enlisted in the People's Liberation Army (PLA) in August 1999, and joined the Chinese Communist Party (CCP) in April 1999.

-Zhang launched on the Shenzhou 15 mission to the Tiangong space station.
+Zhang served as system operator on the 185-day Shenzhou 15 mission to the Tiangong space station in 2022-2023, and has been selected to lead the Shenzhou 21 mission, which is expected to launch in October 2025.

 Biography

-Zhang was born in Hanshou County, Hunan, in November 1976.
+Zhang was born into a fisherman's family in Hanshou County, Hunan province, China, in November 1976.
 He attended Chengguan No. 4 Primary School (城关四小), Zhanlepin Middle School (詹乐贫中学) and Hanshou County No. 1 High School (汉寿一中).
 In 1981, at the age of 5, his family relocated to downtown Hanshou County, where they engaged in freshwater aquaculture.
 Due to hard work and thrift, his family became a 10,000-Yuan-Household (万元户) in the early days of the Chinese economic reform.
 In his early teens, he developed taste for singing.

 After graduating from the current PLA Air Force Aviation University in 2000, he became a fighter pilot in the People's Liberation Army Air Force, and was selected to be an astronaut in May 2010.

+Personal life

+Zhang married in 2003 and has a daughter.